 With the card in hand, I headed off to City Hall where I joined up with my guide from Copenhagen Free Walking Tours.
 This is a no-charge, tip-based tour giving an excellent overview of the high points of the city with a dash of history and a bit of folklore thrown in for more interest.
 I used the tour as a guide to places I wanted to revisit and explore in more depth.
 Here are some of my favorites.

 Nyhavn.
 Blessed with warm sun or a cool mist, my favorite adventure is a leisurely stroll along the waterfront in colorful Nyhavn where wooden boats sit dockside and friendly cafes beckon.
-Pedestrian walking streets straddle both sides of the harbor with brightly colored houses and cafes lining one while stately old homes line the other.
-Stroll past the former home of Hans Christian Anderson at 67 Nyhavn where a memorial plaque honors the fairy tale author whose tales of The Little Mermaid and The Emperor’s New Clothes have entertained generations.
-Here in Nyhavn, you can use your Copenhagen Card to hop onto one of the harbor boat tours for a cruise out on the water and watch the sun set over the city.
+Pedestrian walking streets straddle both sides of the harbor .Brightly colored houses and cafes lining one side while stately old homes line the other.
+Stroll past the former home of Hans Christian Anderson at 67 Nyhavn.
+A memorial plaque honors the fairy tale author whose tales of The Little Mermaid and The Emperor’s New Clothes have entertained generations.
+Here in Nyhavn, you can use your Copenhagen Card to hop onto one of the harbor boat tours for a cruise on the water and watch the sun set over the city.

 Restaurant Tarnet.
 The tower is not all that can be found here.
 Restaurant Tarnet, founded by well-known restaurateur and chocolatier Rasmus Bo Bojesen, is a dining experience like no other.
 This is one place where you’ll definitely want to splurge.
 The dining room is set in a restored area of the palace, almost hexagonal in shape with soaring ceilings–a rare space evoking classic old Danish architectural style with a dramatic circular staircase, beautiful brickwork and a scattering of fascinating old stone sculptures–yet somehow imbued with a clean, modern, cozy feel.
 (You can actually sit on the large staircase and have a before-dinner drink.)
 Go for lunch, afternoon tea and dessert, or for dinner where you’ll always find organic, creative Danish cuisine so divine you’ll want to return soon.
 Set the mood for a memorable feast beforehand with a view of the rising moon or the setting sun from the tower overlook..
 Read more about the restaurant, see the menu and book a table at taarnet.dk/restaurant.